kiringodhwani/RustCheatSheet/README.md

 }
 ```

-- **Use generics** if we also want our Point to be able to have floating point numbers instead of integers...
+- **Use generics** if we want to allow a Point instance to have floating point numbers instead of integers...

 ```Rust {
 struct Point<T> {